sajjadGG/book-python/data-structures/set.rst

 * Only unique values
 * Can store elements of any **hashable** types
 * Mutable - can add, remove, and modify items
-* Brackets are required
-* Comma after last element is optional

 Defining ``set``